Universal+: Programming

-Universal+ also airs international broadcasts of Peacock originals for France and Latin America, in addition to other markets where available when it serves as the local equivalent to Peacock in those markets.
+Universal+ also airs international broadcasts of Universal produced Peacock originals for France and Latin America, in addition to other markets where available when it serves as the local equivalent to Peacock in those markets.

 Ownership

 The platform is owned and operated by NBCUniversal, and is distributed by Ole Distribution, a joint venture between Ole Communications and WarnerMedia.
 They are partnered with DStv for the various markets in Sub-Saharan Africa for Universal+.

 Availability

 Universal+ originates from the United States.
 It streams on JioTV in India and Claro TV in Brazil.
 The service can also be streamed on Amazon Prime Video in Brazil and France.
 In Sub-Saharan Africa, the service can be found on DStv.